 - 1. Please complete the course of antibiotics as prescribed by the doctor. - 2.
 Heavy physical activities should be avoided for 24 to 48 hours after the procedure. - 3.
-You may experience the following symptoms after the procedure: - 3.1 Mild pain - 3.2 Difficulty with urination - 3.3 Infection - It may typically occur within the first 24 48 hours. - Symptoms of chills, rigor or high fever over 38°C. - Immediately return to the Minimally Invasive Centre or Emergency Medicine Centre for professional attention in the event of the above symptoms.
+You may experience the following symptoms after the procedure: - 3.1 Mild pain - 3.2 Difficulty with urination - 3.3 Infection - It may typically occur within the first 24 to 48 hours. - Symptoms of chills, rigor or high fever over 38°C or 100.4°F. - Immediately return to the Minimally Invasive Centre or Emergency Medicine Centre for professional attention in the event of the above symptoms.